azawawi/atom-perl6-editor-tools/NOTES.md

 - Optimize help index (Help)
 - Add custom perl6 path setting (Settings)
-- Add on/off toggle for linter, hyperlink, ..etc
 - Generate only one temporary file instead of two (POD Preview)
 - Bundle Pod::To::HTML inside our package and provide an option to override